-GlenDronach distillery was founded in 1826 by a group of local farmers led by charismatic entrepreneur James Allardice.
-Allardice was an astute businessman who’s promotional skills have become the stuff of legend.
+GlenDronach distillery was founded in 1826 by a group of local farmers led by the charismatic entrepreneur James Allardice.
+An astute businessman, Allardice’s promotional skills have become the stuff of legend.

-The distilleries early success was not to last unfortunately and a tragic fire almost completely destroyed the place in 1837.
-James Allardice was declared bankrupt shortly afterwards.
-In the years that followed, GlenDronach passed from one owner to the next, even coming under government control for a short time during the Great War.
+The distillery’s early success was not to last sadly, as fire almost completely destroyed the site in 1837.
+Allardice would be declared bankrupt shortly afterwards.
+In the years that followed, GlenDronach passed from one owner to the next, even coming under government control for a short time during the First World War.

-Smell: 18 / 20.
-Slightly Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous load of Sherry.
+Smell: Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous dollop of Sherry.